AirbusA321NX/Online-Movie-Booking-Main/README.md

 # online-movie-booking
-I developed this project using Core PHP,HTML,JavaScript,CSS,Bootstrap.
+This project is  using Core PHP,HTML,JavaScript,CSS,Bootstrap.